SimonTommerup/02805-sgai/README.md

 ### Outline of "3.
 Tools, theory and analysis.
 Describe the process of theory to insight"

 - _____________________ Introduction to the analysis _____________________
-    - What will be analyzed and why?
+    What will be analyzed and why?
-        - "We want to investigate whether the subreddit users can represent each candidate's supporters.. "
+    "We want to investigate whether the subreddit users can represent each candidate's supporters.. "
     - Present the bipartite network (with plots?)
-        - "We build a bipartite network to initially extract a network of users... " TBD: Maybe also detect communities??
+        - "We build a bipartite network to initially extract a network of users... "
     - Building a weighted network of users
         - We extract a weighted network of users, as these are the ones we want to characterize.
         - Present basic NETWORK stats we got from Project A (#Edges, #nodes, avg/min/max degree)